Pólvora

-Pólvora (born July 19, 1979) is the ring name of a Mexican Luchador Enmascarado, or masked professional wrestler best known for his work in the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
-Pólvora's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
-His name is the Spanish term for Gunpowder.
+José Luis Grande Escalante (born July 19, 1979), better known by his ring name Pólvora, is a Mexican professional wrestler, best known for his work in the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
+Up until 2026 Pólvora was an masked wrestler, whose real name was not a matter of public record.
+His ring-name is the Spanish term for Gunpowder.
 Pólvora's brother is also a professional wrestler, under the ring name Inquisidor.

 Professional wrestling career

 Pólvora made his professional wrestling debut in 2000, mainly teaming with his brother Vaquero on the Mexican independent circuit By 2005 both Pólvora and Vaquero began working for Consejo Mundial de Lucha Libre (CMLL), mainly on the promotions minor shows or in the opening match of their big shows from Arena México.
-On June 22, 2008 Pólvora and Vaquero participated in a tournament for the vacant CMLL Arena Coliseo Tag Team Championship, but lost in the opening round to Mictlán and Fabian el Gitano.
+On June 22, 2008, Pólvora and Vaquero participated in a tournament for the vacant CMLL Arena Coliseo Tag Team Championship, but lost in the opening round to Mictlán and Fabian el Gitano.
 The two brothers teamed up with mixed success from 2005 until mid-2008 but by July, 2008 Vaquero had left CMLL, leaving Pólvora without a regular tag team partner.

-On April 7, 2009 Pólvora participated in a 10-man Torneo cibernetico for the vacant CMLL World Super Lightweight Championship.
+On April 7, 2009, Pólvora participated in a 10-man Torneo cibernetico for the vacant CMLL World Super Lightweight Championship.
 The other participants included Rey Cometa, Pegasso, Tiger Kid, Ángel Azteca, Jr., Inquisidor (Pólvora's brother Vaquero under a new persona), Súper Comando, Ángel de Oro, Ángel de Plata and eventual winner Máscara Dorada.
-On September 25, 2009 Pólvora was one of eight Novatos (rookies) that participated in the 2009 Gran Alternativa tournament, a tournament where an experienced wrestler teams up with a newcomer.
+On September 25, 2009, Pólvora was one of eight Novatos (rookies) that participated in the 2009 Gran Alternativa tournament, a tournament where an experienced wrestler teams up with a newcomer.
 Pólvora teamed up with Averno but did not make it past the first round of the tournament as they lost to Héctor Garza and Ángel de Plata.
-On October 18, 2009 Polvora was one of 12 wrestlers who put his mask on the line in a 12-man Luchas de Apuestas cage match.
+On October 18, 2009, Polvora was one of 12 wrestlers who put his mask on the line in a 12-man Luchas de Apuestas cage match.
 He is one of the last two men in the cage, wrestling and defeating Tigre Blanco.
 After the match Tigre Blanco was forced to unmask and reveal his real name per.
 Lucha Libre traditions.
 This was Pólvora's first ever Luchas de Apuesta win, a win that signalled CMLL had plans on moving him up on the card.